tyeen/alfred2-wf-scroll-direction/README.md

 ## Usage
 ### 1. Check the current scroll direction.
 Type the keyword `scrolldirection`.
-> Be comfortable to change the keyword to what you like after importing this workflow:)
+> Don't worry, Alfred 2 has auto-completion.
+And be comfortable to change the keyword to what you like after importing this workflow:)

 ![](https://raw.github.com/tyeen/alfred2-wf-scroll-direction/master/screenshots/show_current_scroll_direction1.png)
 ![](https://raw.github.com/tyeen/alfred2-wf-scroll-direction/master/screenshots/show_current_scroll_direction2.png)